 causes (in no particular order):

-anxiety.
-Work-related pressures, death of a loved one, or other
+Work-related pressures, death of a loved one, or other significant

-significant life changes that cause worry and distraction may affect
+life changes that cause worry and distraction may affect

-habits, the bed or surrounding environment may not be optimal for sleep.
+habits, the bed or surrounding environment may not be optimal for

-throw off the body's internal clock, responsible for telling the
+erratic hours can throw off the body's internal clock, responsible

-consumed close to bedtime may induce a "wired" feeling.
+other stimulants consumed close to bedtime may induce a "wired"

-Consumption of alcohol.
-Alcohol has a sedating effect initially
+- Consumption of Alcohol: Alcohol has a sedating

-promoting sleep, but later inhibits REM and fragments sleep.
+effect initially promoting sleep, but later inhibits REM and

 Additional factors may also cause insomnia for seniors: